frmysantana/100-days-of-code/log.md

 ### Day 19: February 15, 2017

 **Today's Progress**: Changed a bunch of the CSS on the quote machine so that the quotes were readable regardless of what random color they are set to.
 I did this by using the text-shadow property with blur.
 I also brought in font awesome to make the buttons look better and found a way to make the content be vertically centered.
-All that is left is to include some javascript that filters quotes that are too long for twitter, understand the part of this code that I only slightly modified and got to work without really understanding how or why they work, and getting more quotes.
+All that is left is to include some javascript that filters quotes that are too long for twitter, understand the parts of this code that I only slightly modified and got to work without really understanding how or why they work, and getting more quotes.
 At this point, I don't think that goodreads is the way to go to complete this aspect of the project.

 **Thoughts**: Feeling pretty good, especially now that I'm seeing more of what CSS can do.

+**Link(s) to work**: N/A

+### Day 20: February 16, 2017

+**Today's Progress**: Studied the text-shadow property that I used for the quote machine and started trying to understand the code that vertically centered the output box.

+**Thoughts**:

+**Link(s) to work**: N/A

+### Day 21: February 17, 2017

+**Today's Progress**: I think I know have an okay understanding of how the vertical centering works.

+**Thoughts**: Each little aspect that I learn opens up a whole new level of depth to CSS.
+It's kind of daunting, but I'll persevere.

+**Link(s) to work**: N/A

+### Day 22: February 18, 2017

+**Today's Progress**: Now I'm trying to understand how the javascript I borrowed achieved the desired results, and why my previous attempts hadn't worked.
+I now understand how the tweet button works through the jQuery code that I added.

+**Thoughts**: I will still have to add a filter to make sure that the entire quote, along with the speaker, totals less than 150 characters in order for the tweet button to still work.

+**Link(s) to work**: N/A

+### Day 23: February 19, 2017

+**Today's Progress**: I now think I understand how the code I added to change the color CSS variable when the next quote button is clicked works, as well as why my original approach did not work.

+**Thoughts**: Just as with CSS, this new understanding has revealed a new level of complexity within jQuery, as well as leading me to use codepen's feature of creating a downloadable .zip file with the fully formatted webpage code in case you need the browser's developer tools to continue refining your project.
+This is getting increasingly more interesting!

 **Link(s) to work**: N/A